Keep top-tier technical talent engaged and productive

 Code collaboration

-To carve out even more time for the high-impact work that your teams value most, such as product design and development, move your huddle meetings to a Slack channel and host them asynchronously.
+To carve out even more time for the high-impact work your teams value most, like product design and development, move your stand ups to a Slack channel and host them asynchronously.

 Developers love Slack